openvinotoolkit/model_server/docs/docker_container.md

                         name of the model
   --model_path MODEL_PATH
-                        absolute path to model,as in tf serving --port PORT           server port
+                        absolute path to model,as in tf serving --batch_size BATCH_SIZE
+                        sets models batchsize, int value or auto --port PORT           server port

 ```

-The model path could be local on docker container like mounted during startup or it could be Googe Cloud Storage path
+The model path could be local on docker container like mounted during startup or it could be Google Cloud Storage path
 in a format `gs://<bucket>/<model_path>`.
 In this case it will be required to
 pass GCS credentials to the docker container,
 unless GKE kubernetes cluster, which handled the authorization automatically,